For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Locale

 Paddle Checkout uses the browser default locale if locale isn't passed.
-If you have a langauge selector on your website or app, we recommend passing the chosen locale to opened checkout so that it matches.
+If you have a language selector on your website or app, we recommend passing the chosen locale to opened checkout so that it matches.

 Language for the checkout.
+If omitted, the browser's default locale is used.

 Hide option to add discount

-Paddle Checkout includes an "Add Discount" option to let customers enter a discount code.
+Paddle Checkout includes an "Add discount" option to let customers enter a discount code.
 If you don't offer discounts, you might like to hide this option.

 Hide option to add tax number